 - Put up a black curtain to stop prying eyes looking in when I'm not around

 - Made a wall-mounted tool board where all my tools will neatly reside after every build session [go figure]

 - Bought new shelving (BIG DUG)

-- Improved the lighting by using high frequency, weatherproof strip lights (Lighting Shop Direct)
+- Improved the lighting by using high-frequency strip lights

 - Put in more electrical sockets